We never want errors in our dashboards; but they happen sometimes, and it’s a quick fix to get things back up and running.

 Where to find your dashboard errors:

-If your dashboard has any new errors, the error panel will open automatically as soon as you open the dashboard in question.
+If your dashboard has errors, the affected widgets will turn red and show a generic error message.
 When this happens, it’s important that you fix your errors quickly to ensure that your clients never see inaccurate data (or missing data) in their dashboards!

-Even if your error panel doesn’t open automatically due to new errors in your dashboard, you can always open it by clicking on your dashboard options icon, then clicking on fix dashboard errors.
+Even if your widgets are all working, you can always open your Errors Panel by clicking on your dashboard options icon, then clicking on fix dashboard errors.

 Types of dashboard errors & how to fix them: